Housing costs aside, the bulk of Australians' hard-earned cash goes towards buying groceries.

 Shoppers are required to buy the items in our basket so that we have receipts for each purchase, which we use to verify the recorded prices.

 When products are on special our shoppers photograph shelf labels showing the regular price.
 A price is deemed to be a special when we have evidence of a temporary price reduction.
+Getting clear evidence of temporary price reductions on fruit and vegetables can be difficult because the labelling often makes it hard to tell if something is reduced or not, so we don't make comparisons without specials for fresh produce.

 The data is collected via an online survey platform that requires shoppers to enter prices in a consistent format for each item before they can complete the shop.
 Every shopper's price list is validated for accuracy and completeness for quality assurance.